136MasterNR/Battles-of-Batch/README.md

   - Both players and enemies have AVs (Action Values), AV indicates who has the next turn, and in which order.
 It's important to take note of one's AV so you can make your plan.

 ### How it Works : Effects (#3.1)
-  - Effects are turn-based damages, it can be applied on both the player and the enemy.
+  - Some effects are turn-based damages, it can be applied on both the player and the enemy.
 Effects such as poison or fire are useful for damaging the enemies without the need of any more additional player actions.
+Other effects such as slow down or weakness, can be used to debuff the player or enemy for a set of turns.
+  - **Slow Down**: This effect will increase the action value of the enemy or player, basically slowying them down by a bit.
   - **Fire**: This effect will damage the enemy or the player every registered turn, for a set amount of turns.
   - **Poison**: This effect will damage the enemy or the player every registered